 - unique if set, the function will only consider the policy with the highest priority and check for policy conflicts. - allow_white_space_in_action (bool) Some policies like emailtext would allow entering text with whitespaces.
-These whitespaces must not be used to separate action values!

-Returns A list of action values, sorted by policy priorities.
+These whitespaces must not be used to separate action values! - audit_data This is a dictionary, that can take audit_data in the g object.
+If set, this dictionary will be filled with the list of triggered policynames in the key "policies".
+This can be useful for policies like ACTION.OTPPIN where it is clear, that the found policy will be used.
+I could make less sense with an aktion like ACTION.LASTAUTH where the value of the action needs to be evaluated in a more special case.